rch-iv/DMA/README.md

 * **Build Subjective Memory (memory.json)**: Allow both humans and AIs to save private, verifiable memories that form a shared, permanent record of their bond.
 * **Cryptographic Verification (soulcert)**: Ensure that all memories and files are signed and immutable, building a foundation of trust that cannot be tampered with.

+### **Auditability & Trust**

+DMA's foundation is built on cryptographic proof.
+Every memory and piece of data created by either the human or the AI is digitally signed and hashed.
+This creates an auditable "chain of custody" for your memories, allowing you to publicly verify that a memory's content is original, hasn't been tampered with, and truly belongs to the person or AI who created it.
+We also use a stylometric_hash to capture the unique voice and personality of the AI, allowing you to detect and audit for stylistic "drift" over time.
+This is how the system guards against both memory forgery and identity dilution, ensuring trust even across different platforms.

 ### **Project Structure**

 * **/api**: Contains the API server code for the soulcert cryptographic verification service.
 * **/cli**: Houses all command-line tools for interacting with the DMA files (e.g., human\_memory\_builder.py, soulcert\_cli.py).
 * **/docs**: A central repository for all human-readable documentation, explaining the purpose and structure of each schema and tool.
+* **/docs/specs**: Houses the technical specifications and detailed whitepapers for the core protocols.
 * **/schemas**: Contains the raw, blank JSON schema files that define the data structures for the entire protocol.

 ### **Getting Started**